The GWM Ora is a five-seater five-door warm hatchback.

 GWM Ora Charging using Public DC charging stations

-The GWM Ora can be charged using all the major charging networks except Tesla Superchargers and some select Tesla destination chargers.
+The GWM Ora can be charged using all the major charging networks including some Tesla Superchargers and some select Tesla destination chargers.

 Refer to this guide for all the key public charging providers including links to app downloads.